celery/celery/docs/userguide/monitoring.rst

 If you haven't already enabled the sending of events you need to do so::

-    $ python manage.py celeryctl inspect enable_events
+    $ python manage.py celery inspect enable_events

-:Tip: You can enable events when the worker starts using the `-E` argument
+:Tip: You can enable events when the worker starts using the `-E` argument.
-      to :mod:`~celery.bin.celeryd`.

 Now that the camera has been started, and events have been enabled you should be able to see your workers and the tasks in the admin interface